 Our TAMP therapy platform is focused on optimizing drug concentration in solid tumors using approved small molecule chemotherapeutics.
 Our platform enables physicians to isolate segments of the vascular anatomy closest to tumors and force chemotherapy across the blood vessel wall to bathe these difficult-to-reach solid tumors in chemotherapy.
-Specifically, our patented approach allows physicians to combine, on the one hand, pre-treatment of the local blood vessels and tissue with standard-of-care radiation therapy to decrease chemotherapy washout and, on the other hand, local delivery via our patented RenovoCath delivery system which utilizes pressure to force small molecule chemotherapy into the tumor tissue.
+Specifically, our patented approach enables physicians to pre-treat patients with standard-of-care radiation therapy and utilize our RenovoCath delivery system to use pressure to force chemotherapy across the arterial wall near the tumor site to bathe the target tumor.

 We believe there are many advantages to our TAMP therapy platform, including:

-Application of Approved Small Molecule Chemotherapeutic Agents: We use approved small molecule chemotherapeutic agents, such as gemcitabine, with well-known safety and efficacy profiles.

-- Targeted Approach: In a preclinical study using our therapy platform, we demonstrated up to 100 times higher local drug concentration compared to systemic chemotherapy.
-We believe our TAMP therapy platform allows for a targeted approach that can decrease systemic exposure and improve patient outcomes. - Delivery Method Independent of Tumor Vascularity: Our therapy platform is designed to deliver small molecule chemotherapeutic agents to solid tumors resistant to systemic chemotherapy due to lack of tumor feeder blood vessels.
-If approved, our product candidates have the potential to treat tumors that are not directly supported by blood vessels. - Broad Application for Solid Tumor Indications: Our therapy platform is not restricted to a single small molecule chemotherapeutic agent or solid tumor type.
-As such, it may be applied for use in additional solid tumor indications, including in solid tumors without identifiable tumor feeder blood vessels.
+- Application of Approved Chemotherapeutic Agents: We use approved chemotherapeutic agents, such as gemcitabine, with well-known safety and efficacy profiles.
+These include small molecule chemotherapy agents, and based on more recent animal studies, we believe that larger molecule agents could be utilized as well - Targeted Approach: In a preclinical study using our therapy platform, we demonstrated up to 100 times higher local drug concentration compared to systemic chemotherapy.
+We believe our TAMP therapy platform allows for a targeted approach that can decrease systemic exposure and improve patient outcomes. - Delivery Method Independent of Tumor Vascularity: Our therapy platform is designed to deliver chemotherapeutic agents to solid tumors resistant to systemic chemotherapy due to lack of tumor feeder blood vessels.
+If approved, our product candidates have the potential to treat tumors that are not directly supplied by large blood vessels. - Broad Application for Solid Tumor Indications: Our therapy platform is not restricted to a single chemotherapeutic agent or solid tumor type.
+As such, it may be applied for use with additional therapeutic agents and/or in additional solid tumor indications, including in solid tumors without identifiable tumor feeder blood vessels.